 Uber API integrated into your existing app can serve as a food delivery app or taxi app.

-This is especially useful for all restaurants, cafes, hotels, shop or events apps that allows the users to order some food or goods delivery by taxi or more commonly order a taxi to that place right from the app.
+This is especially useful for all restaurants, cafes, hotels, shop or custom events apps that allows the users to order some food or goods delivery by taxi or more commonly order a taxi to that place right from the app.

 These all can be done within your app just by integrating Uber API, what popular brands have already done, and take advantage of.
 Some of them are Hinge, Expensify, Hyatt Hotels & Resorts, OpenTable, Momento, Starbucks Coffee Company, Time Out, Tempo, Smart Calendar, TripCase, TripAdvisor, and United Airlines.